 Balboa Park’s December Nights – the city’s annual holiday gift to the community – promises to be bigger and better than ever this year.
 The 35th annual two-day celebration is the city’s largest free festival, expected to draw at least 300,000 this year.

+This week, Arts Month San Diego is highlighting the cultural neighborhood of Little Italy.
 Little Italy, located on the northern edge of the San Diego bay, is a vibrant neighborhood steeped in history and tradition.
 The area is well-known for authentic Italian restaurants and shops that stock Italian imports, but also boasts a nascent art […]

 During the whole month of September, visitors and locals alike can enjoy the vibrant local arts communities and help celebrate “Arts Month San Diego” with a variety of exhibitions and events taking place across the county.
 You can find out everything you wanted to know about Arts Month San Diego here.
 Below are few highlights: […]

 1. La Jolla Festival of the Arts: Held on the University of California, San Diego campus in La Jolla June 18-19, the event includes award-winning artists, gourmet cuisine, contemporary music and entertainment.
 2. Taste of Gaslamp: Sample dishes from over 25 venues Saturday and Sunday June 18-19th from 1:00 – 4:00 pm on the streets […]